hl2vr/hl2vr.github.io/_pages/manual.md

 By default, you need to pick up consumables like health or battery packs and weapons to consume them.
 If you prefer the automatic pickup from the flat game, you can change this in the Options menu.

 The trigger on each controller is your "Use" key.
 Use it to interact with buttons, levers, NPCs, doors, and more.
 Your hand needs to be close to your interaction target.
 The trigger on your primary hand can be used as the "Use" key only while your weapon is unequipped.

 <br />

 ### Ladders

 By default, "immersive" ladder climbing is active.
-Grab the ladder by squeezing your Grip buttons to climb the ladder.
+Grab the ladder by squeezing your Grip button(s) to climb the ladder.
 You will need to unequip your weapon if you wish to climb with two hands.
 (But extremely stubborn users can find ways to climb with one.)

 **To dismount a ladder:** When you are at the top, look towards where you want to dismount, then release the Grip button on the controller (or both controllers). *Do not use the sticks or jump to dismount* - simply let go!